We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Dispensaries.
 These are great because they’re local and typically have staff available to help you through your decision.

 - Health stores and some pharmacies.
 Some now sell certain CBD products.
-However, the quality, selection, or testing rigor for drugstore products may not be on par with dispensaries.
+However, the testing rigor for drugstore products may not be on par with dispensaries.

 - Online marketplaces.
 They might be the way to go if you’re a virtual shopper.
 This is especially convenient if you want to compare a variety of products from multiple manufacturers.